 Moreover, certain types of ammunition, such as armor-piercing handgun ammunition, 50 caliber rounds and Black Talon bullets, pose a particular danger to the public and to law enforcement, and serve no legitimate sporting purpose.
 Strict controls on the manufacture, transfer and possession of these types of ammunition can help promote public safety.
 Further details about particular types of ammunition are included below.

 Ammunition serialization is a law enforcement tool that can assist in solving more gun-related crimes.
-A system implementing ammunition serialization or coding would require manufacturers to stamp a unique microscopic code or serial number on all bullets.10 At the time of purchase, the code or serial number would be recorded along with the purchaser’s information by a licensed dealer.
-Later, when a cartridge case is found at a crime scene, the spent cartridge could be quickly traced back to the purchaser.
+A system implementing ammunition serialization or coding would require manufacturers to stamp a unique microscopic code or serial number on all bullets and cartridge cases.10 At the time of purchase, the code or serial number would be recorded along with the purchaser’s information by a licensed dealer.
+Later, when a bullet or cartridge case is found at a crime scene, the bullet or spent cartridge could be quickly traced back to the purchaser.
 This would aid law enforcement investigations into shooting crimes and deter the use of guns in these crimes.
 For similar laws that can assist law enforcement in identifying the firearm used in a crime from the cartridge case left at the scene, see our summary on Microstamping & Ballistic Identification.

 For decades, federal law regulated firearms and ammunition similarly.
 At present, however, federal law governing ammunition is limited to a prohibition on sales to and purchases by certain categories of persons, and a prohibition on the manufacture, importation and sale of armor-piercing ammunition.